bvkatwijk/bvkatwijk.github.io/vault/Blog/Java - Error Return Types.md

   - fp
 title: Java - Error Return Types
 date: 2024-09-18T13:33:23+00:00
-lastmod: 2024-09-21T21:09:13+00:00
+lastmod: 2024-09-24T19:07:14+00:00
 ---
 When writing high-level business logic, I prefer to expose an API that uses type safe constructs in the return value to express the possible outcomes.

-Suppose we design an API for baking pizza:

-Let's design a `Baker` capable of creating `Pizza`.
+Suppose we design a `Baker` capable of creating `Pizza`.
 I'll be using an `interface` here for the Baker since the actual logic is not relevant for this example.

 ```java
 record Pizza() { }
 ```

 We will be deciding on the signature of a `createPizza` method.
-Unfortunately our `Baker` sometimes runs out of ingredients.
+Our `Baker` sometimes runs out of ingredients, making it impossible to produce a `Pizza`.
 However, our API does not reveal this fact.
 We can choose how we are going to express the possible paths of failure, and listed below are some common options.
 I frequently encounter solutions that results in poor handling and developer ergonomics.
 I have sorted them by my preference when it comes to handling domain errors, from worst to best.

 ### Nullable
 ```java